natecook/jennajuby/site/content/post/tuscany-italy.md

         https://djh82r8xhqebh.cloudfront.net/uploads/2020/Tuscany/Tuscany_Blog-51.jpg
       size: true
 ---
-While we were in Florence for a few days, we decided to take a day trip out to Chianti, the center of Tuscany wine region.
+While we were in Florence for a few days, we decided to take a day trip out to Chianti, the center of Tuscany wine country.
 The Chianti region is really close to Florence and depending on which wineries you visit, you could see quite a few in just one day.
 There are lots of ways to see this region, bus tours and what not, but we decided to rent a car to have flexibility.
 The drive through this area was so gorgeous, and worth the day out of the city alone!

 The first winery we went to was [Ricasoli](https://ricasoli.com/), the largest winery in the region, which even has a castle on the grounds, “Castello di Brolio”.
-It’s hundreds of years old and was beautiful to walk around, not to mention the views from there were stunning.
-We started out by taking a tour of the outside of the castle and then went to the tasting room, the “Enoteca”, to taste some of their famous wine.
+It’s hundreds of years old and was beautiful to walk around, not to mention the views from the castle were stunning.
+We started out by taking a tour of the outside of the castle and then went to the tasting room, the “enoteca”, to taste some of their famous wine.

 [Castello di Ama](https://www.castellodiama.com/en/) was the second winery we visited and the one I was most excited to see.
 It looks like everything you think of when you picture a winery in Tuscany.
-Stone walls, big wooden doors, ivy covered everything, sweeping views, cyrus trees, and of course, good wine.
+Stonewall buldings, big wooden doors, ivy covered everything, sweeping views, cyrus trees, and of course, good wine.
 Instead of a tasting, we got a glass of wine and sat outside to enjoy the beautiful view.
-It was october by this time and the leaves were starting to change, it was gorgeous.
+It was October by this time on our trip and the leaves were starting to change and it was gorgeous!

 We ended the day at our third and final stop, [Antinori](https://www.antinori.it/it/tenuta/tenute-antinori/antinori-nel-chianti-classico/), a stunning modern winery that is nothing short of an architectural marvel.
 We walked all around the grounds and inside the cellar before heading outside to their patio for a late lunch.
 We tasted a few wines and had an incredible meal, eating outside here was one of the best parts of the day.